silicontwin/onebio-nextjs-starter/README.md

 ### Add your OneBio API Key

+1. Sign in to your account on https://oneb.io to generate and copy your API Key from your Settings page at: https://oneb.io/settings.
-Add the following variables to your `.env` file.
+2. Add the following variables to your `.env` file.
 It should not be uploaded to version control, and will need to be added to the infrastructure provider you're deploying with (e.g., Vercel).

 ```
 ONEBIO_API_KEY=your_api_key